CarmenSeesink/CommuNeedy/README.md

 ### Create a profile

-Create a profile with a manifesto so other users can get to know you.
+Create a profile so other users can get to know you.

 ![image3][image3]